-- 1. The Faculty of Social and Behavioural Sciences of Tilburg University uses Ephorus antiplagiarism software.
+- 1. The Tilburg School of Social and Behavioral Sciences uses Ephorus anti-plagiarism software.
 With a view to checking for plagiarism and/or cheating the examiner may require the examinee to submit a written paper in electronic form as well. - 2.
 The papers which have been checked by means of the anti-plagiarism software are stored in a database.
 This database is the property of Tilburg University and is updated by Ephorus to include the documents added by Tilburg University. - 3.
 The database referred to in paragraph 2 is a so-called 'closed' database which can be consulted only on the basis of another document.
 Lecturers and staff of Tilburg University who have obtained permission for this purpose from the University on account of their position may submit papers for checking.

-Article 12 Sanctions
+Article 14 Sanctions